As we continue our tour, Chris leads us into a flower market.

 Sweet smelling rings of jasmine blossoms are also available from many vendors and Chris buys all of us simple, fragrant necklaces of jasmine buds.

-There are many things I don’t recognize mixed in with the mums, orchids, and lotus blossoms – including packages of something that has been neatly wrapped in banana leaves.
+There are many things I don’t recognize mixed in with mums, orchids, and lotus blossoms – including packages of something that has been neatly wrapped in banana leaves.

 While I am immersed in the awesome variety of flowers sold here, Lane notices the market’s more quirky elements, like the sign hanging above bundled branches of pussy willow.